-Genetic and epigenetic abnormalities underlie many human diseases, including inherited disorders and cancer.
+Basic Mechanisms of Disease: Genetic and epigenetic abnormalities underlie many human diseases, including inherited disorders and cancer.
 Other diseases result from infectious agents.
 Understanding the biochemical, genetic, molecular and epigenetic origins of disease offers the opportunity for treatment of such diseases.
-Faculty in this group study the origin, etiology, progression and treatment of diseases of multiple origins.
+Faculty in this group study the origin, etiology, progression and treatment of diseases of multiple organs.

-Many key developmental events are regulated by intercellular signaling molecules, often in the form of secreted proteins acting through cell surface receptors.
-Defective cell signaling is a major cause of many human cancers where over-active or unregulated signals lead to excessive cell proliferation and inappropriate cell survival.
+Cell Signaling and Development: Many key developmental events are regulated by intercellular signaling molecules, often in the form of secreted proteins acting through cell surface receptors.
+Defective cell signaling is a major cause of many human cancers where overactive or unregulated signals lead to excessive cell proliferation and inappropriate cell survival.
 This group focuses on understanding mechanisms of cell-cell signaling and development in organisms ranging from plants through invertebrates to mammals.

-The regulated expression of genes is critical for normal cellular homeostasis.
-Defects in this process are associated with uncontrolled proliferation commonly associated with tumorigenesis.
+Epigenetics, Genomics and Chromatin: The regulated expression of genes is critical for normal cellular homeostasis.
+Defects in this process are associated with uncontrolled proliferation commonly associate with tumorigenesis.
 Research faculty in this group share an interest in the mechanisms governing genome organization, regulated gene expression, chromatin structure, and the fidelity of chromosome distribution during mitosis and meiosis.